Catherine1401/wyoos/README.md

 # Final Project - Simple Operating System with Arithmetic Operations

 ## Overview
 This is my final project.
-The requirement from the instructor is to code a simple operating system that can perform basic arithmetic operations (addition, subtraction, multiplication, and division) on two numbers.
+The instructor's requirement is to code a simple operating system that performs basic arithmetic operations (addition, subtraction, multiplication, and division) on two numbers.

 ### Functionality
-- The screen displays: `"Please enter the first operand"`.
+1. The screen displays: `"Please enter the first operand"`.
-- After the user inputs the first operand and presses Enter, the screen displays: `"Please enter the second operand"`.
+2. After the user inputs the first operand and presses Enter, the screen displays: `"Please enter the second operand"`.
-- After the user inputs the second operand and presses Enter, the screen displays: `"Please enter an operator (+, -, *, /)"`.
+3. After the user inputs the second operand and presses Enter, the screen displays: `"Please enter an operator (+, -, *, /)"`.
-- After the user selects an operator and presses Enter, the system displays the result.
+4. After the user selects an operator and presses Enter, the system displays the result.

 ## Description
-Since developing an operating system is a challenging task for me, I built this project using the provided source code (linked below).
+Developing an operating system is a challenging task for me, so I built this project based on the provided source code (linked below).
 I made the following modifications:

 ### Modifications
 1. **Added a `clearScreen()` function** in `kernel.cpp`.